renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

     pre-down cat /var/run/dnsmasq-br0.pid | xargs kill
 ```

-As you may see, `dnsmasq` will be started as soon as your bridge is up thanks to the `post-up` section.
+As you may see, `dnsmasq` will be started as soon as the bridge is up thanks to the `post-up` section.
 Its configuration is done through command line arguments only (`--conf-file=/dev/null`) and the process will be shutdown when the interface go down.

-You can now restart your networking (`sudo service networking restart`) or simply reboot your router to check if your network configuration is properly setup.
+You can now restart your networking (`sudo service networking restart`) or simply reboot the router to check if your network configuration is properly setup.

 However, please note that while you should be able to get DHCP leases from `enp2s0` at this point, **you won't be able to connect wirelessly** (more on this later), **nor able to connect to internet**.